-The Elementary Education program at East campus is unique in its focus on intensive field experiences, practical application of current theory, and emphasis on technology.
+The Elementary Education program at the Polytechnic campus is unique in its focus on intensive field experiences, practical application of current theory, and emphasis on technology.
 The curriculum is also focused on and directly aligned with Arizona's standards for teachers.
-Courses are arranged sequentially and taken with peer cohorts in four semesterlong blocks.
+Courses are arranged sequentially and taken with peer cohorts in four semester-long blocks.
 Each semester Elementary Education students are immersed in field experiences that directly link with course discussions and assignments.
 Course instructors have taught in a variety of K-8 settings and can therefore augment class experiences with practical applications.
 Current educational technologies are incorporated into course delivery and assignments.
-Additionally, students have the opportunity to choose between the daytime Elementary Education program at the East campus or participate in one of the campus's district-based evening cohorts.
+Additionally, students have the opportunity to choose between the daytime Elementary Education program at the Polytechnic campus or one of the campus's district-based evening cohorts.